Ultimate Guide to Make Smoked Beef Roast

 Your cut of beef has a natural grain to it.
 Like a piece of wood, you can clearly see on this cut of beef the direction the grain runs in.

-Note: The smoked beef roast and almost every other type of similar smoked meat should always be sliced against the grain.
+Note: This cut of meat and almost every other type of similar smoked meat should always be sliced against the grain.
 Keep this in mind if you want a tender meat.

 Using a butcher knife or a carving knife put your blade on the meat, perpendicular to the grain, and begin slicing.